SIBarcodeNetwork/ReadtheDocsMaster/Docs/gb_upload_Geneious_plugin.rst

 ===================================================================

-Installing the Geneious Plug-in
+Installing the Geneious Plugin
 -------------------------------

 .. note::

-   The most up-to-date GenBank Submission plug-in version is 1.6.8, which can be found `here
+   The most up-to-date GenBank Submission plugin version is 1.6.8, which can be found `here
    <https://www.geneious.com/plugins/genbank-submission-plugin/>`_.

 The Geneious Prime’s GenBank Submission plugin tool utilizes BankIT to submit sequences to GenBank for all DNA barcode markers **excluding** metazoan (multicellular) COI or rRNA sequences such as 18S, 16S, 23S, 28S, ITS1, ITS2, etc. which must be submitted using the :ref:`GBsubport-link`.